-Earlier this summer, I had a dream that someone was speaking to me in another language.
+Earlier this summer, I found myself dreaming in another language.
+My friend was speaking to me.
 I didn’t know what she was saying, necessarily — just that she was speaking Hebrew.
 When I woke up, I did some Googling and discovered that at least some of what I heard were actual Hebrew words.
 Ein, for example, roughly translates to “none.”

 To be fair, this knowledge probably didn’t arrive out of the ether.
 I briefly studied Hebrew for my bat mitzvah when I was 13, and as far as memory is concerned, the subconscious certainly plays the long game.

 That’s why it was a little harder to explain away my subsequent dream in Hindi, a language that I really did have very little exposure to.
 By “dream in Hindi,” I really mean one word — a rather simple word — but the point remains.
 Something in my subconscious had grabbed hold of a knowledge that lay just beyond my conscious perception, and further research revealed that I wasn’t alone in my experience.

 The concept of xenoglossy, defined as the “putative phenomenon in which a person is able to speak a language that they could not have acquired by natural means,” has been around since Biblical times (or earlier).
 Stories abound of individuals achieving dream-time fluency in languages they barely know, and everyone’s heard of at least one person who suffered a stroke and woke up speaking a completely different language.

 Tempting as it is to ascribe this to paranormal or metaphysical hijinks, there’s also a rational explanation worth considering.
 But is the scientific case a thorough one, or does it leave something to be desired?
 Here are two takes — the scientific, and the slightly more poetic — on our apparent ability to “download” other languages from beyond.

 Presented for your consideration, here a few of the well-known cases of xenoglossy.